Venezuela: Law and crime

 In Venezuela, a person is murdered every 21 minutes.
-Violent crimes have been so prevalent in Venezuela that the government no longer produces the crime data.
+Violent crimes have been so prevalent that the government no longer produces the crime data.
 In 2013, the homicide rate was approximately 79 per 100,000, one of the world's highest, having quadrupled in the past 15 years with over 200,000 people murdered.
 By 2015, it had risen to 90 per 100,000.
-The capital Caracas has one of the greatest homicide rates of any large city in the world, with 122 homicides per 100,000 residents.
+Caracas has one of the greatest homicide rates of any large city in the world, with 122 homicides per 100,000 residents.

 In 2008, polls indicated that crime was the number one concern of voters.
-Attempts at fighting crime such as Operation Liberation of the People were implemented to crack down on gang-controlled areas but, of reported criminal acts, less than 2% are prosecuted.
+Attempts at fighting crime such as Operation Liberation of the People were implemented to crack down on gang-controlled areas, but of reported criminal acts less than 2% are prosecuted.
 In 2017, the Financial Times noted that some of the arms procured by the government over the previous two decades had been diverted to paramilitary civilian groups and criminal syndicates.

 Venezuela is especially dangerous for foreign travelers and investors who are visiting.
-The United States Department of State and the Government of Canada have warned foreign visitors that they may be subjected to robbery, kidnapping and murder, and that their own diplomatic travelers are required to travel in armored vehicles.
+The United States Department of State and the government of Canada have warned foreign visitors that they may be subjected to robbery, kidnapping and murder, and that their own diplomatic travelers are required to travel in armored vehicles.
 The United Kingdom's Foreign and Commonwealth Office has advised against all travel to Venezuela.
 Visitors have been murdered during robberies.

 There are approximately 33 prisons holding about 50,000 inmates.
-Venezuela's prison system is heavily overcrowded; its facilities have capacity for only 14,000 prisoners.
+The prison system is heavily overcrowded; its facilities have capacity for only 14,000 prisoners.